codihuston/gairos/README.md

        influenced by your input values.
 You should test each path for expected results and errors.

+       If a `function/method` does not have any logic in it, then you don't really need to unit test it.

-    3. `int.spec.js` should test the `datasources` and `resolvers` by way of using only `graphql` queries and the API you've defined in the `datasource`
+    3. `int.spec.js` should test the `datasources` and `resolvers` by way of using only `graphql` queries and the API you've defined in the `datasource`.
+You may also test the functionality of the relevant `1st party API` if you want, but you'll get essentually the same results if you test it through the `graphql query`, as the `resolvers` are currently intended to only act as an interface to said API

        You should should:

-        1. start a graphql server for testing
+        1. start a graphql server for testing (in code, see the `google calendar` API for an example)
-        2. fetch the API that you are going to test
+        3. fetch the API that you are going to test
-        3. stub the method in the API that you are testing to return pre-defined `mock data`
+        4. If you are using a `3rd party API`, stub the method in the API that you are testing to return pre-defined `mock data` .
+If you are using a `1st party API`, then you may opt to test using the database; that is up to you (preferred).
-        4. fetch the `mock graphql query` from your mocks fi
+        1. fetch the `mock graphql query` from your mock file
-        5. send the server a `graphql` query
+        2. send the server a `graphql` query
-        6. verify the results match your expecte `mockResponses`
+        3. verify the results match your expecte `mockResponses`
+     1. You may find it useful to create a `seeder` for this model.
+See the `README` in the `server/db/` directory, and reference the seeders under `server/db/seeders` for examples on implementation

-Remember, that once you fulfill the `index.js` file for the resource, the `model`, `typeDefs` and `resolvers` are dynamically loaded into the application, and you can immediately begin querying the new resource after the server restarts.
+Remember, that once you fulfill the `index.js` file for the resource, the `model`, `typeDefs`, `resolvers`, and `datasource` are dynamically loaded into the application, and you can immediately begin querying the new resource after the server restarts.

 In your browser, go to your app URL `localhost:APP_PORT/graphql` to test the graphql API.